11notes/docker-alpine-mirror/README.md

 **Run your own Alpine mirror for all your Alpine installations**

 # SYNOPSIS
 What can I do with this?
 Host a local Alpine mirror.
 The mirror will only cache the versions you specified during start or the folders which are present in /mirror/var.
 All others versions will be proxied to the default CDN of Alpine.
+The mirror will auto update all packages if new packages are pushed by the Alpine team.

 # VOLUMES
 * **/mirror/etc** - Directory of additional nginx configurations